- Dropping a course before the “W” deadline has no effect on your academic standing.

 - "W" grades remain on your transcript even if you retake the class at a later date.

-- "W" grades are considered non-progress grades and are calculated into the 75% progress requirements.
-(See explanation below).
+- "W" grades are considered non-progress grades and are calculated into Satisfactory Academic Progress (SAP) requirements.

 Dropping all classes from your schedule before the "withdrawal" deadline will result in you being withdrawn from BYU—I. You will not be allowed to withdraw after the deadline and will receive the grades earned in your courses before withdrawing from BYU-I please consider the following: